przemyslslaw/przemyslslaw.github.io/_pages/sims-lab.md

 author_profile: true
 ---

-SIMS (Socially Intelligent Media and Systems) Lab studies how technology shapes society and how to build responsible, human-centered systems.
+The SIMS (Socially Intelligent Media and Systems) Lab studies how technology shapes society and how to build responsible, human-centered systems.
+The SIMS Lab is a *transatlantic* research lab that includes researchers at University College Dublin and University of Massachusetts Amherst.

 <style>
 .sims-grid {